casparderksen/docker-thorntail-jee8-microprofile/README.md

 When building the container, an exec-style entrypoint should be specified, in order to launch a single process that can receive Unix signals.

+# HTTPS

+Enable https by running:

+    `$ cd myapp; java -jar target/myapp-thorntail.jar -Shttps`

+See [project-https.yml](myapp/src/main/resources/project-https.yml) for an example https configuration (adapt to your needs).
+Https is not configured by default, because storing passwords and certificates in archives/containers is insecure and not portable across environments.

+Generate a self-signed certificate by running `gen_keystore.sh` in [myapp/security](myapp/security).

 # Unit-integration testing from the IDE